 When I was old enough to get my driver’s license, I immediately joined the workforce and got my first job busing tables at a Mexican restaurant.
 I loved earning my own money.
 It felt so much more rewarding than the allowance I earned from doing chores around the house, which had its limitations, I didn’t necessarily earn more for doing more.
 The big motivator for me was being able to earn more money so that I could have more opportunities to explore life and discover things that I liked doing.
 I also preferred to keep myself busy in a productive way and I believed that earning an income was the key to moving forward and having more options in life and to this day I agree with my early thinking about this!

-I wanted to create a life that was different from the one I was exposed to in the midwest.
+I wanted to create a life that was different from the one I was exposed to in the Midwest.
 I couldn’t put my finger on it, but I felt like if I stayed too close to home, I would be stuck in an old limiting mindset.
 I wanted more than what I saw around me, but I had no idea what that was.
-So until I figure it out I got really good at working at a variety of seasonal jobs.
+So until I figured it out I got really good at working at a variety of seasonal jobs.

 I Hated High School